 Foundations may be watered on any day of the week and at any time.
-Foundations may be watered with an automatic irrigation system, drip irrigation system, soaker hose or a hand-held hose equipped with a positive shut-off nozzle.
+Foundations may be watered with a drip irrigation system, soaker hose or a hand-held hose equipped with a positive shut-off nozzle.

 D. Vehicle Washing: